benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB11.png)

-**Split tag**, ('_{st}_') - depicted by an index wrapped in curly brackets.
-Each 'splits' purple rectangle has a property tag on its top-left corner.
-The numbering for property tags, aggregation tags and split tags is joint, and each tag is unique.
+**Split tag**, ('_{st}_') - Each 'splits' purple rectangle has a property tag on its top-left corner, depicted by an index wrapped in curly brackets.
+The indexing of property tags, aggregation tags and split tags is joint, and each tag is unique.

 A split tag serves as a placeholder for the number of splits that satisfy the condition.
-Split tags can be used:
+Split tags may be used:

 * as part of a another split definition
 * as part of a another split constraint (see Q159)
 * as part of a min/max aggregation

+If a split tag is used in one of the usages above, it is depicted in bold purple.
+Otherwise - it is depicted in black.

 _**Q159:** Any **dragon** for which there are more days where (it froze/was frozen at least 5 times, and the number of dragons **it** froze is greater than the number of dragons that froze **it**) than days where (it froze/was frozen at least 5 times, and the number of dragons that froze **it** is greater than the number of dragons **it** froze)_